polkadot-fellows/RFCs/text/0027-corejam.md

 fn get_work_storage_len(key: &[u8]);
 ```

-The amount of weight `prune` is allowed to use is a fixed multiple of the number of

 #### Accumulate

 The second stage is that of Accumulate.
 The function signature to the `accumulate` entry-point in the Work Class's code blob is: